I'll Be Damned

 Reflection

-For me, that's past the Miller County line, past my Grandaddy's fence gaps and the ruts set hard in the clay.
-Where the world narrowed in the pines, the pastures, and whatever the afternoon was going to break next.
+For me, that’s the haunted stretch of State Road 39 that pulls away just north of the Miller County line, past my Grandaddy’s broken fences and the hard-baked clay ruts.
+It's where the world closes in around the pines and pastures, and you're just waiting to see what the afternoon is going to break next.

-I didn't grow up romantic about any of it.
-I grew up useful.
-Useful to a place that looks peaceful on a postcard and means something harsher when you're inside, the diesel and manure sitting heavy in your nose, and the hardship settling on your shoulders the same way the red dirt settles into your boot seams.
+I never had the luxury of romanticizing this place.
+I was raised to be useful to a land that looks peaceful on a postcard but cuts deep when you’re trapped inside it.
+Where the stench of diesel and manure hangs heavy, and hardship settles onto your shoulders the same way the red dirt stains your boot seams.

-These songs are my way of pulling my memories into the open.
+These songs are how I drag those memories into the light.

 Lyrics